A Rider’s Guide To Crank Length

 Consider a change in fit and crank length if you:

-- have pain (knee, hip, back) (PS: riding doesn’t need to hurt or ache, even after a long ride)
+- have pain (knee, hip, back) (PS: riding doesn’t need to hurt, even after a long ride)

 - are of average or short height (some tall folks can benefit too)